timsonner/expressjs-xterm/README.md

 To get the backend running use the following steps:

-- `cd` into the directory.
+- `cd` into the project directory.
 - Run `npm install` to pull in dependencies.
-- Run `node backend.js` to start the WebSocket the frontend will be connecting to.
+- Run `node server.js` to start the WebSocket the frontend will be connecting to.

-There is not much to do regarding the frontend except to open up `index.html` in the browser.
+alernatively:
+- Run `nodemon server.js`

+Open http://localhost:3000/ in the browser.

 The WebSocket port number is hard coded thus `6060`.
-Feel free to change it in `backend.js` Also, don't forget to update the WebSocket URL in `frontend.js` after.
+Feel free to change it in `server.js` Also, don't forget to update the WebSocket URL in `index.js` after.

 There is also a [complete tutorial](https://www.eddymens.com/blog/creating-a-browser-based-interactive-terminal-using-xtermjs-and-nodejs) detailing how different parts of the code work.

 ## TODO:
-- [] Enable key combo detection.
+- [] Enable key combo detection (ctrl-c,etc)
 - [] Enable arrow key usage.
+- [] Enable tab for autocomplete.